thedogwiththedataonit/vercel-webhooks/README.md

 When a new Vercel project is created, the webhook handler automatically:

 1. **Verifies the webhook signature** using HMAC SHA-1 to ensure authenticity
-2. **Enables deployment protection** by setting SSO protection on all deployments
+2. **Enables deployment protection** by setting SSO protection on all deployments via SDK
-3. **Validates Git connection** and logs alerts if the project lacks version control
+3. **Validates Git connection** using direct REST API calls and logs alerts if the project has no Git URL
-4. **Returns detailed logs** at every step for debugging and monitoring
+4. **Returns concise, actionable logs** for debugging and monitoring

-All operations run in parallel for optimal performance and use the official `@vercel/sdk` package.
+All operations run in parallel for optimal performance.
+The handler uses both the Vercel SDK and direct REST API endpoints for maximum reliability.

 ## Architecture